-Based on student demand and industry trends and innovations, new courses are introduced under the DMST 5931: Research Topics rubric on a regular basis.
+Based on student demand and industry trends and innovations, new courses are introduced under the DMST 5931 rubric - Research Topics in Digital Media Studies- on a regular basis.
 If a scheduled course is not listed in the curriculum, consult with your adviser to determine whether it falls under the theory, design or production area.
-Students are also allowed up to a total of two Independent Studies courses in the Practical Applications and/or the Electives sections; these require instructor.
-In these classes students work on a one-on-one basis with a faculty member to create projects specifically designed to match their interests and skill levels.
-These classes allow students to go far beyond the skill levels and expectations of the other classes offered and may be used to create a highly competitive skillset in a specific subsection of Digital Media Creation.
+Students are also allowed up to a total of two Independent Studies courses in the Practical Applications and/or the Electives sections; DMST instructor permission is required.
+In these classes, students work on a one-on-one basis with a faculty member to create projects specifically designed to match their interests and skill levels.
+These classes allow students to go far beyond the skill levels and expectations of the other classes offered and may be used to create a highly competitive skill set in a specific subsection of Digital Media Creation.

-No more than six hours of undergraduate coursework may apply toward the DMST degree.
+No more than 6 hours of undergraduate coursework may apply toward the DMST degree.
 DMST adviser permission is required for taking undergraduate coursework.

-Students who have earned an undergraduate degree from UHCL will not be able to take cross-listed courses in the curriculum for master's level credit that they took for undergraduate credit.
+Students who have earned an undergraduate degree from UHCL will not be able to take cross-listed courses in the curriculum for master's-level credit that they took for undergraduate credit.